Nikodemsky/blank-wptheme/README.md

 Bloatware, that could potentially lag admin panel too much in certain cases.

 ### functions.php: Rest API links removal from header
-Not really need to have those.
+No need to reveal those in header.

 ### functions.php: Self-pingbacks removal
-It's useless functionality to begin with.
+Underutilized functionality to begin with.

 ### functions.php: built-in sitemap removal
 Since theme is made to use with The SEO Framework, there's no need to have native sitemaps.